 At this point I’ll coat the Braid with clear UV Acrylic’, but that is optional.
 Next tie in a wing of Steve Farrar Blend.
 Why this camel color?Are we trying to attract dromedary?
 Na.
 One of the key elements of a good bay anchovy fly is the color orange or copper. (see pix at the top of the page) This camel color Blend has both, plus some flash built in.
 It matches the bait well.

 Okay things get a bit more messy now.
 Grab the Blend at the far end and pull it tight down over the body of the fly.
 Slowly coat the blend with clear UV acrylic.
 Hit with your UV light.
 The Farrar Blend often has stray hairs that will stick up.
 Don’t get too fussy just trim where needed.
 Use more acrylic along the wing and the body to secure the wind down.
+And I like a drop of acrylic on the start of the tail to prevent fouling.
 Hit it again with your UV light.
 When the acrylic is dry, you can use some Sally Hansen to make the fly look more uniform.
 Still expect a few bumps here and there.
 Now trim the fly to length.